Nullora/NovusNet/README.md

 # NovusNet

-NovusNet is a lightweight networking library designed to simplify client-server communication.
-It enables developers to establish secure connections and exchange data in just a few lines of code—without the complexity of large frameworks such as Boost.Asio.
+NovusNet is a lightweight networking library designed to simplify client server communication.
+It enables developers to establish secure connections and exchange data in just a few lines of code without the complexity of large frameworks such as Boost.Asio.

 Built with indie developers and beginners in mind, NovusNet abstracts away low-level socket handling and encryption, allowing you to focus on building your application instead of managing networking boilerplate.

 # Key Features
-Minimal Setup — Get a client and server communicating in under 10 lines of code Secure Communication — Built-in encryption for all data transmission NFTP (Novus File Transfer Protocol) — Send and receive files of any size with a single function call Lightweight Design — No unnecessary overhead or complexity Beginner-Friendly — Designed for ease of use and rapid integration Project Status
+- Minimal Setup: Get a client and server communicating in under 10 lines of code
+- Secure Communication: Built-in encryption for all data transmission
+- NFTP (Novus File Transfer Protocol): Send and receive files of any size with a single function call
+- Lightweight Design: No unnecessary overhead or complexity
+- Beginner-Friendly: Designed for ease of use and rapid integration Project Status

 #  Early Development

 - APIs and syntax may change frequently

-- Bugs are expected; feedback and reports are appreciated
+- Bugs are expected; feedback and reports are appreciated!

 - NFTP is not yet fully stress-tested with large files